gatsbyjs/gatsby/docs/tutorial/using-a-theme.md

 - A Gatsby site

 > Note: This tutorial assumes you already have a Gatsby site to install your theme in.
-If you'd prefer to start with an entirely new site you can run `gatsby new my-blog https://github.com/gatsbyjs/gatsby-starter-blog-theme` to install a theme that comes with the starter.
+If you'd prefer to start with an entirely new site you can run `gatsby new my-blog https://github.com/gatsbyjs/gatsby-starter-blog-theme` to set up a starter with the blog theme already installed.

 ## Installing the blog theme